nik01010/dashboardThemeSwitcher/README.md

 ## 4. Server changes
 In the Server part of your application:
 - Call the Shiny Module created above using the callModule() function.
-- This will create an ObserveEvent that monitors the 'dbxChangeTheme' drop-box created within the Ui, and dynamically inject CSS code into the application in real-time.
+- This will create an ObserveEvent that monitors the 'dbxChangeTheme' drop-box created within the Ui, and dynamically inject CSS styles into the application in real-time.
 ```R
   server <- function(input, output, session) {
     ...